 Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.”

-Florida International University, College of Architecture + The Arts, Department of Architecture offers the following NAAB-accredited degree programs:
+Florida International University, College of Communication, Architecture + The Arts, Department of Architecture offers the following NAAB-accredited degree programs:

 M. Arch. (high school degree + 175 credits)